Kalypso Logo

 • Accommodation in birder friendly hotels / resort / luxury camps with most meals

-• Air-conditioned vehicle for all transfers mentioned as per the above mentioned itinerary
+• Air-conditioned vehicle for all transfers mentioned in the above mentioned itinerary

 • English speaking birding guide